kauthara-yakubu/awesome_chocolate_sales_analysis/README.md

-# 🍫 Awesome Chocolate Sales Report (Feb 2023 – Feb 2024)

 ## 1. 📁 Project Background

 **Awesome Chocolate** is a gourmet chocolate startup founded in **February 2023**, offering a variety of high-end products like chocolate bars, syrups, cubes, and specialty bites.
 The company operates across **North America (USA, Canada)**, **Asia-Pacific (India, Australia, New Zealand)**, and **Europe (UK)**.
 It launched with a **lean product portfolio** and a growing international sales team.
 In collaboration with the Head of Sales, I developed a report to analyze the company’s first full year of operations and deliver recommendations to improve performance across sales and the  product teams.

 The objectives of this analysis are to:
 - **Evaluate sales performance** across products, time, and region